amcguiga/blades-in-the-dark-srd-content/README.md

 # Blades in the Dark System Reference Document

-This is the text version of the content found at https://bladesinthedark.com/.
-The text is available as both Markdown and HTML.
+This is an abbreviated text version of the content found at https://bladesinthedark.com - it is meant for running simple one shots set outside of the standard Duskvol universe.

 ## Licensing